WRITINGS / PUBLICATIONS

 CYDRE - The word subtraction seemed to us to be consistent with the issue of the environmental crisis and dwindling resources.
 We wanted to know if these questions are the motivation behind the action you've taken, or on the contrary, did they come up in the course of your experiment?
 If they did, how did this issue impact your research protocol?

-These questions, which I see above all as realities, are triggers.
-It's exactly as if, through my design practice, I've entered a street that has become a dead end; at the end there are precisely these realities that are like walls.
-I could have turned back, stopped designing, but in the end I tried to observe subtraction as a counterpoint to addition.
-In fact, I don't really feel I had a choice, I just started looking at the cracks, as it were.
-I find it very normal and sensible to want to question the models (forms, lifestyles, environments) that contemporary societies propose - they're really just proposals, which we should be able to invalidate if we so wish.
+M.P. – These questions, which I see primarily as realities, are triggers.
+It’s exactly as if, through my design practice, I had turned down a street that turned out to be a dead end; at the end of it are precisely these realities, which are like walls.
+I could have turned back, stopped designing, but I ultimately sought to view subtraction as a counterpoint to addition.
+In fact, I don’t really feel like I had a choice; I started looking at the cracks, so to speak.
+I find it very normal and sensible to want to question the models (forms, lifestyles, environments) that contemporary societies propose—they are, in reality, merely proposals, which we should be able to invalidate if we wish.

 MAINTENANCE

-Initiated by Jean-Baptiste Farkas, the BEAUCOUP PLUS DE MOINS! collection focuses on the subtractive logics observed in art and elsewhere.
-For Jean-Baptiste Farkas, the practice of art must call into question the notions of artist, work and exhibition space.
+Initiated by Jean-Baptiste Farkas, the collection BEAUCOUP PLUS DE MOINS ! explores subtractive approaches found in art and beyond.
+For Farkas, artistic practice must challenge the notions of the artist, the artwork, and the exhibition space.

 Capture-d’écran-2022-01-15-à-20.08.07